bijubayarea/test-terraform-eks-cluster/README.md

 **Step 11:- Create the cluster on AWS**

 * Run `terraform apply` command in the working directory.
-It will be going to create the Kubernetes cluster on AWS
+This will create the Kubernetes EKS cluster on AWS
 * Terraform will create the below resources on AWS

 * VPC